WriteLine

 fileNumber = fileManager.OpenWrite( "C:\FileToOpen.txt" )

-IF fileNumber > 0 THEN
+If fileNumber > 0 THEN

 ' Construct the line.